SFIA skills-based job analysis - evolving community practice

 Organisation / team design

-• Keep in mind that illustrative roles do not imply an organization or team design, which is a specialized activity.
+- Keep in mind that illustrative roles do not imply an organisation or team design, which is a specialised activity.

-• Larger organizations may have specialized roles, while smaller organizations may combine several roles into one job.
+- Larger organisations may have specialised roles, while smaller organisations may combine several roles into one job.

 Organisational skills coverage